 5) Utilize your smartphone.

 Take advantage of your smartphone when looking for items to resell.
 As I browse garage sales, I usually have the eBay app up with the proper filters (e.g., completed or sold items).
 For new or used items with a bar code, you may be able to scan using Amazon or other apps for a quick price check.
-Most people don’t seem to care if you are looking up items on your phone, though I’ve found it does make the negotiation process more challenging.
+Most people don’t seem to care if you look up items on your phone, though I’ve found it makes the negotiation process more challenging.

 I also think it isn’t nice to spend too much time hovering over items and searching for every little thing on your smartphone.
 This goes back to having a specialty area that allows you to quickly identify items you can search on your smartphone.
 Don’t be too obvious, but use it to keep you from making poor purchase decisions.

 6) Make an offer.

 Most of the time, garage sale hosts are willing to take less than the original price.
 Don’t waste your time negotiating 50-cent items down to 25 cents.
 However, negotiating a $20 item down to $10 can make a big difference.
 People also seem more willing to lower the price if they purchase multiple items.
 Negotiation is a great skill to have in many aspects of life.
 Going to garage sales is a great way to practice this skill.

 Last, simply being a nice person goes a long way.
 I always smile and make small talk with the homeowner.
 Not necessarily to get a better deal but to be decent.
 Being nice goes a long way.
 Having my kids with me also tends to result in better deals.

 Garage Sale Flipping